 If your cat is unaccustomed to

-to choose the post rather than your furniture.
-There are four
+choose the post rather than your furniture.
+There are four key

-older cat that is new to your home starting a scratch-post
+cat that is new to your home starting a scratch-post training

-training before a problem arises makes sense.
-It is easier
+before a problem arises makes sense.
+It is easier to establish

 good habits rather than try to correct the problems later.